Video Visits

 Unsure about video visits?
 Here are the most common worries clients have about video visits:

-Where is my therapist during the video visit?
-During this time of COVID-19, I will be conducting video visits from my private home office.
-You’ll receive the same level of privacy as if you were in my in-person office.
+• Where is my therapist during the video visit?
+I conduct video visits from my private home office and my in-person office.